 See Related: Minnehaha Falls Travel Guide

 This 2.7-mile loop with very hilly terrain is the most challenging trail in Frontenac State Park.
-The Bluffside Trail takes travelers through 425 feet of staircases and switchbacks leading to Lake Pepin’s rocky shore.
-They’ll have to loop back up to see the In-Yan-Teopa rock while hiking the upper bluff section of the trail going back to the starting point.
+The Bluffside Trail takes travelers through 425 feet of staircases and switchbacks to Lake Pepin’s rocky shore.
+They’ll have to loop back up to see the In-Yan-Teopa rock while hiking the trail’s upper bluff section, returning to the starting point.

 See Related: Best Places to Visit in Minnesota